Masters in Sociology Programs

 Students in a master’s in sociology program will study the behavior of, and interaction among, groups, organizations, institutions and nations, and how they react to phenomena such as the spread of technology, crime, social movements and epidemics of illness.

 Earning a master’s or doctorate degree in sociology may be fundamental for higher education teaching and advanced research or applied careers.
 While a Doctorate in Philosophy (PhD) is the highest degree awarded in sociology, a master’s in sociology degree, which takes from one to three years, may either be a step toward the PhD or an end degree in itself.
 Generally, it takes about 2 years to complete a masters program in sociology.

-FUN FACT: Most sociology jobs require a master’s degree or PhD
+FUN FACT: Most sociology jobs require a master’s degree or PhD as per the BLS.

-Masters in Sociology Degree Programs Overview
+Sociology Masters Degree Programs Overview

 Students have the option of pursuing an MA (Master of Arts) or an MS (Master of Science) in Sociology.
 Typical entry prerequisites include a Bachelor’s degree, letters of recommendation, and minimum GPA requirements.